viktmv/viktmv.github.io/content/blog/memory/memory.md

 People tend to forget rather quickly.
 Time goes by, old things are forgotten, old mistakes are buried, old ideas don’t really matter anymore.

-What follows has two sides:
+This leads to two observations:

 First, we quickly forget lies, mistakes that cost lives, and very often bad deeds go unpunished	 and without consequences for crimes committed.